layer5io/meshery-smi-conformance-action/README.md

 ### Example Configurations

-#### Doing SMI Conformance Tests on latest release of a Service Mesh
+#### Running SMI Conformance Tests on latest release of a Service Mesh
 ```yaml
 name: SMI Conformance Validation using Meshery
 on: